 Mount Vesuvius

-One of the most deadly volcanoes on Earth, Mount Vesuvius, is located in the bay of Naples.
+One of the deadliest volcanoes on Earth and also the most famous volcano in Italy, Mount Vesuvius, is located in the Bay of Naples.

 Vesuvius has been identified throughout history as the volcano that covered the ancient cities of Herculaneum and Pompeii in volcanic ash in 79 AD, killing over 16,000 people.

-This volcano is exceptional because it may erupt in a variety of ways, including explosive eruptions that produce enormous eruption clouds and liquid lava.
+This volcano is exceptional because it may erupt in various ways, including explosive eruptions that produce enormous eruption clouds and liquid lava.

 Another noteworthy feature is that future eruptions of Mount Vesuvius pose a hazard to the half million or so residents who dwell in the towns and villages surrounding the volcano.